taobowen/Loch_lomond_assistant/README.md

 To use the Loch Lomond Assistant, follow these steps:

 1. Pick an empty folder where you want to save the images.
 2. Open a terminal in that folder.
+If you don't know how to open a terminal in a specific folder on a Mac, follow these steps:
+    - Select the specified folder in Finder.
+    - Press `Control` and click the mouse.
+    - In the pop-up menu, select `New Terminal at Folder`.
 3. Run the following command to get the latest ski resort information:

     ```sh